pPomCo/coq-incomplete-games/doc/game-forms.md

-# Algebraic incomplete games and Howson-Rosenthal-like transformation
+# Game forms and correspondances

 We study simultaneous games:

 - Games in standard normal form (NF-Game)
 - Hyper-graphical games (HG-Game)
-- Incomplete games (I-Games)
+- Incomplete games (I-Games) such as bayesian games.

 ## Dependencies